Do the Digit Insurance

 • Helminths

-Protozoa: These are single-celled organisms that can grow and multiply inside a body.
-This organism can come in different sizes and shapes and are available in a wide variety of habitats such as soil, freshwater and marine environments.
+These are single-celled organisms that can grow and multiply inside a body.
+This organism can come in different sizes and shapes and is available in a wide variety of habitats, such as soil, freshwater, and marine environments.

-Ectoparasites: Ectoparasites are multi-celled organisms that live on the skin of the host and derive nutrients for survival.
-Examples of these organisms include fleas, mosquitos, ticks etc.
+Ectoparasites Ectoparasites are multi-celled organisms that live on the skin of the host and derive nutrients for survival.
+Examples of these organisms include fleas, mosquitoes, ticks, etc.

 What Are the Methods to Diagnose Parasitic Infection?